Dabcasar/BubbleSort-Visualizer/README.md

 # BubbleSort-Visualizer

-This is a sorting visualiser which visualiser the bubblesort algorithm.
+This is a sorting visualiser which visualises the bubblesort algorithm.